sonyawong/dialogue-kt/README.md

 }
 ```

+## Annotated Data

+Annotated versions of the CoMTA and MathDial datasets (i.e. including per-turn knowledge component and correctness labels) are available in `data/annotated`, and can be loaded as-is during knowledge tracing training.

+These versions of the datasets are subject to their original licenses.
+The license for CoMTA is available in `data/annotated/COMTA_LICENSE.txt` and MathDial is licensed under <a href="https://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.

 ## Setup

 ### Download Data
+This step is not necessary to reproduce our knowledge tracing results since we release the annotated data in `data/annotated`.
+However, you can follow the steps below to replicate our workflow or to experiment with custom data annotation.

-<b>Achieve the Core (ATC)</b>: Download the <a href="https://huggingface.co/datasets/allenai/achieve-the-core">ATC HuggingFace dataset</a> and put `standards.jsonl` and `domain_groups.json` under `src/ATC`.
+<b>Achieve the Core (ATC)</b>: Download the <a href="https://huggingface.co/datasets/allenai/achieve-the-core">ATC HuggingFace dataset</a> and put `standards.jsonl` and `domain_groups.json` under `data/src/ATC/`.
 At the time of releasing this code, the data was not accessible via HuggingFace due to a bug.
 If the data is still not accessible then you can contact us or the authors of <a href="https://arxiv.org/pdf/2408.04226">the paper</a> to send you a copy.

 <b>CoMTA</b>: Download the <a href="https://github.com/Khan/tutoring-accuracy-dataset/blob/main/CoMTA_dataset.json">CoMTA data file</a> and put it under `data/src`.